juustkim/dockerpi/docs/README.md

 ```
 wget -qO- https://raw.githubusercontent.com/kimostberg/dockerpi/master/install_portainer.sh | bash

-# to update portainer, run this command
+# to update portainer, run this command (Portainer will use Pi-Hole as DNS after this update, so make sure that it is installed before updating)

 wget -qO- https://raw.githubusercontent.com/kimostberg/dockerpi/master/update_portainer.sh | bash
 ```